VizierDB/web-ui/docs/load_data.rst

    :height: 350px
    :alt: alternate text

 Then, upload the data set.
 You have to provide the data set name and the source file.
-For example, we selected ccard.csv dataset and entered **credit card data** as the name of the dataset for that project, then, click on the blue **play** icon.

  .. image:: figures/load_data_2.png
     :width: 750px